cannawen/discord-moderator/README.md

 - `No thank you`, `No thanks`, or `Disallow` does not join them to the secret channel
 - `Who's there` speaks the name of the person requesting to join

+### Clips

+- `Snapshot` records the last 120 seconds of Canna's screen via OBS (saved onto a local machine)
+- `Reconnect` tries to reconnect to OBS

 ### Other

 - `Mute JP` server mutes jproperly for 2 minutes (Protected command)
-- `Disable audio` stops the bot from playing any audio for 1 hour, and `Enable audio` allows the bot to play audio again
+- `Disable audio` stops the bot from playing any audio for 1 hour (or until the bot leaves/rejoins), and `Enable audio` allows the bot to play audio again
 - Plays voicelines: see [here](src/rules/voicelines.ts) for voiceline triggers (prepended with "voiceline" or "soundboard")

 ---

-## Slash commands

-- Anyone can `/disconnect` the bot from a voice channel
+## What else does the bot do?

 - `/clip` allows anyone to post to the #clips channel

----

-## What else does the bot do?

 - Tags all newcomers `everyone-expect-drabz` to give them permissions to move members between voice channels
 - Changes Drabz's nickname every two weeks on a 6-week cycle depending on which shift he is working
 - When wrabbit and Target are in the same voice channel, rename it `Home`